hoshikitsunoda/portfolio-2019/_posts/blog/2020-08-22-using-gatsby-like-an-spa.md

 <Link to="/resume">
 ```

-The `/` (root) path shows a list of projects. `/blog` will render a list of recent blog posts.
-And `/resume` path for resume download view.
+The `/` (root) path shows a list of projects.
+The `/blog` path will render a list of recent blog posts.
+And the `/resume` path for resume download view.

 This created an unknown path issue.
 Every time a menu item was clicked, it would end up in 404 page.
 It is because Gatsby tries to find a page file that's corresponding to a new path that is updated to.